Iftikhar Ali Khan Pataudi: Selection for First Test match

 1933 was Pataudi's only full season of county cricket, and he batted marvelously, again slaughtering Freeman at Worcester and scoring two other double-hundreds.
 He finished with 1749 runs at an average of 49, but after more brilliant batting early in 1934 his health broke down and he played just ten games, although recording a batting average of 91.33.
 He played in his third and last Test for England in June 1934, against Australia at Trent Bridge, scoring 12 and 10.
 Pataudi did not play at all in 1935 and 1936 and only five times altogether in 1937 and 1938.
 Nonetheless, in these games, he batted so well that Worcestershire, weak in batting, were always regretting he could not play more often.

 He has been considered as a possible captain for the India team in its first Test match in 1932, at Lord's, but withdrew his name from consideration.
 He was appointed captain for the India tour of England in 1936, but withdrew at the last moment, ostensibly on health grounds.
 He finally played for India when he captained the tour to England in 1946.
 Despite averaging 46.71 on the tour, he scored only 55 runs in 5 Test innings, and his captaincy was also criticized.
 He was Indian Cricketer of the Year in 1946/47.
 He planned a return to play for Worcestershire for the 1952 county cricket season but died in India before he came back.

 Iftikhar Ali Khan was also a fine hockey and billiards player and an accomplished speaker.
 In 2007, in commemoration of the 75th anniversary of India's Test debut, the Marylebone Cricket Club commissioned a trophy in Pataudi's name, to be competed for in the Test series between India and England.

 Death and legacy

-In addition to their son, Iftikhar and Sajida were also the parents of three daughters.
-Iftikhar died in Delhi of a heart attack while playing polo on 5 January 1952, coincidentally his son Mansoor Ali Khan's eleventh birthday.
+Iftikhar died in Delhi of a heart attack while playing polo on 5 January 1952, coincidentally his son's Mansoor Ali Khan's eleventh birthday.
 That son succeeded him as the 9th Nawab of Pataudi, and later also served as captain of the Indian cricket team.
-Iftikhar was also the grandfather of Bollywood actors Saif Ali Khan and Soha Ali Khan.
+Iftikhar was also the grandfather of Bollywood actors Saif Ali Khan and Soha Ali Khan, and cricketer Saad Bin Jung.